colorpulse62k downloadsRender your vault as an animated 3D anatomical brain.

 | Brain stem | indexes, routing notes |

 Brain Atlas reads Obsidian's local vault metadata and renders it in a local canvas view.
 It enumerates Markdown files in the vault with Obsidian's vault API, then uses each note's path, basename, frontmatter, tags, links, and embeds from Obsidian's metadata cache to build the graph.
 It does not read full note contents, make network requests, upload vault data, or require an account.
+The WebGL2 renderer executes entirely on the local GPU; no vault data or render output leaves the device.

 Because note names and paths appear visually in the graph when labels are enabled, use the Labels toggle before screensharing if your vault contains private note titles.